What kind of paper is this?

 - Sponsor Signal: The

-Meta-Onlymodel (using no text) outperformed text-only models in the 2013-2014 out-of-session test, suggesting that in some contexts, who wrote the bill matters more than what is in it for prediction. - Performance Boost: The proposed architecture achieved an average 4% accuracy boost over the previous state-of-the-art.
+Meta-Onlymodel (using no text) outperformed text-only models in the 2013-2014 out-of-session test, suggesting that in some contexts, the author’s identity provides a stronger predictive signal than the bill’s content. - Performance Boost: The proposed architecture achieved an average 4% accuracy boost over the previous state-of-the-art.

 Reproducibility Details